-When the knee airbags deploy with little or no visible damage
+When knee airbag deploys with little or no visible damage

 Because the airbag system senses sudden deceleration, a strong impact to the vehicle framework or suspension might cause one or more of the airbags to deploy.
 Examples include running into a curb, the edge of a hole, or other low fixed object that causes a sudden deceleration in the vehicle chassis.
 Since the impact is underneath the vehicle, damage may not be readily apparent.